kailash-manasarovar/statement/docs/timeline/2024/july.md

 - See the whole [email thread to the perito](../../content/documents/evidence/comms-with-perito.pdf).
 - I never hear anything back from the expert in Alicante about this, or anything else.
 - My friend phones him repeatedly for updates while the receptionist fobs her off.
+- In retrospect it's obvious that everyone is happy for me to be murdered by the porn-gangs of Dénia, after they've had their fun and made a bit more money on my suffering.

 ## Criminals feel completely safe, drugging ramps up